-The objectives of our Performance Audit were to:
+The objectives of our performance audit were to:

-- Determine the expenditures charged to the District Measure S Bond Construction Fund. - Determine whether expenditures charged to the Measure S Bond Construction Fund have been made in accordance with the bond project list approved by the voters through the approval of Measure S in March 2002. - Note incongruities, system weaknesses, or non-compliance with specific California Education Code sections related to bond oversight and provide recommendations for improvement. - Provide the District Board of Trustees and the Citizens' Oversight Committee with a performance audit as required under the provisions of the California Constitution and California Education Code.
+- Determine the expenditures charged to the District Measure S Bond Construction Fund. - Determine whether expenditures charged to the Measure S Bond Construction Fund have been made in accordance with the bond project list approved by the voters through the approval of Measure S in March 2002. - Provide the District Board of Trustees and the Citizens' Oversight Committee with a performance audit as required under the provisions of the California Constitution and California Education Code.